 - Develop standard protocol around attendance and mental health hospitalizations.

-- Implement a visible anonymous reporting system to allow students and families to notify administration in the case of a safety threat to self and others.
+- Implement a visible anonymous reporting system to allow students and families to notify the administration in the case of a safety threat to self and others.

 Trustworthiness & Transparency